Buffalo Sabres: Adams/Northeast Division rivalries (1981–1996)

 In 1992–93, goaltender Dominik Hasek joined the team in a trade from the Chicago Blackhawks.
-In the 1993 playoffs, the Sabres upset the Bruins in a four-game sweep in the Adams Division semi-finals, their first playoff series victory in ten years.
-Brad May's series-winning goal in overtime of Game 4 in Buffalo was made famous by Rick Jeanneret's "May Day!" call.
-However, the eventual Stanley Cup champion Montreal Canadiens swept the Sabres in the division final, with the Sabres losing all four games by a 4–3 score (the last three games in overtime).
+In the 1993 playoffs, the Sabres upset the Bruins in a four-game sweep in the Adams Division semifinals, their first playoff series victory in ten years.
+Brad May's series-winning goal in overtime of game four in Buffalo was made famous by Rick Jeanneret's "May Day!" call.
+However, the eventual Stanley Cup champion Montreal Canadiens swept the Sabres in the division final, with the Sabres losing all four games by a 4–3 score.

 With the NHL adopting a conference playoff format for the 1993–94 season, the Sabres faced the New Jersey Devils in the Eastern Conference playoffs' first round.
-Despite Hasek winning a 1–0 (quadruple overtime) goaltending duel with the Devils' Martin Brodeur in Game 6—the Sabres' longest game ever, which went into quadruple overtime—Buffalo would lose the series in seven games.
+Despite Hasek winning a 1–0 quadruple overtime goaltending duel with the Devils' Martin Brodeur in game six, Buffalo would lose the series in seven games.
 Another first-round playoff loss to the Philadelphia Flyers in the lockout-shortened 1994–95 season was followed by a fifth-place finish in the Northeast Division in 1995–96, as the team missed the playoffs for the first time in nine years.
 It was the first season under head coach Ted Nolan and the last for the Sabres at Buffalo Memorial Auditorium.
-Nolan brought an exciting brand of hockey to Buffalo.
 During his coaching tenure, Buffalo was referred to as the "hardest-working team in hockey".
-This season also featured the debut of "walk-on" veteran Randy Burridge, who earned a spot on the roster after he attended training camp on a try-out basis.
+This season also featured the debut of veteran Randy Burridge, who earned a spot on the roster after he attended training camp on a try-out basis.
 He scored 25 goals that season and was second in team scoring to Pat LaFontaine.
-Burridge also earned the Tim Horton Award for being the unsung hero and was voted team Most Valuable Player.
+Burridge also earned the Tim Horton Award for being the unsung hero and was voted team most valuable player.